Snowshed® Merino Wool Care Instructions

 If a hole occurs, address it immediately otherwise it will only get larger.
 Use a hooked needle or “knit-picker” to draw yarn from outside of the garment to the inside where it can be sewn in.
 Or, take it straight to a professional who can do it for you.

 Should you find yourself dealing with a potential stain, immediately apply a solvent-based stain remover such as eucalyptus oil.
 Apply it in small amounts, working inwards on the stain to avoid it from spreading.
-For specific stain removal, read The Woolmark Company’s detailed guide on potential mishaps and how to treat them.
+Although no technique is guaranteed to remove a stain, the above recommendation is a good option.

 OTHER CARE TIPS